evothings/ecraft2learn/arduinobot/README.md

     sudo apt-get update
     sudo apt-get upgrade

+# Wifi
+In order for the Raspberry to auto connect to a given wifi we need a bit of configuration.
+This is a bit problematic with Raspbian Stretch, but the following got it working.

+Add the following lines to `/etc/network/interfaces`:

+    allow-hotplug wlan0
+    iface wlan0 inet manual
+        wpa-conf /etc/wpa_supplicant/wpa_supplicant.conf

+Add your Wifi settings to `/etc/wpa_supplicant/wpa_supplicant.conf`:

+    network={
+        ssid="MyCoolWifi"
+        psk="some-good-password"
+    }

+Hopefully this should then get the Raspberry to automatically connect to the Wifi upon boot.

 # MQTT
 Arduinobot can use any MQTT server, but an interesting use case is when the Raspberry Pi is a complete standalone solution, acting as an access point, and not connecting to any other network.
 In this case we run a local MQTT server on the Raspberry and for the moment we have chosen to use [Mosquitto](https://mosquitto.org/) and to get the latest we use their own repositories: